Seeed-Studio/wiki-documents/docs/Edge/reTerminal/reTerminal-piCam.md

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/ReTerminal/Picam/muxcam.PNG" alt="pir" width="600" height="auto"/></p>

-- **Step 4** : Save the changes made to the config.txt file by pressing Ctrl + X, followed by Y, and then Enter to confirm.
-Finally, reboot the ReTerminal to apply the modifications:
+- **Step 5** : Save the changes made to the config.txt file by pressing Ctrl + X, followed by Y, and then Enter to confirm.
+Finally, reboot the reTerminal to apply the modifications:

 ```sh
 sudo reboot
 ```
  After the reboot, the PiCam should be configured and ready to use with your Seeed Studio reTerminal.
 You can now proceed with capturing images or recording videos using the libcamera.

- - **Step 5** :Open the terminal and write following code to test everything is work.
+ - **Step 6** :Open the terminal and write following code to test everything is work.

 ```sh
 sudo libcamera-hello